THE NEW Hervey Bay Nature Cruise

 WHO WE ARE

 Pacific Whale Foundation Australia and our ecotour operations, PWF Eco-Adventures Australia, are registered Australian charities set up to promote the mission and vision of our parent company Pacific Whale Foundation (PWF).
-PWF is an international NGO with a mission to protect the ocean through science and advocacy and inspire environmental stewardship.
+PWF is an international Non-Government Organisation with a mission to protect the ocean through science and advocacy and inspire environmental stewardship.
 All profits from our ecotours and retail sales go towards supporting this mission here in Australia.

 Early pioneers (1980’s) in non-invasive whale research, our scientists began offering educational whale watches on the weekends, after studying whales and their ocean environment during the week.
 The trips were a means to share our findings, educate the public about whales and our ocean environments, and raise the needed funds for our Research, Education and Conservation work.
 This model continues to this day, with expanded whale watch eco tours, nature tours and retail sales in our Ocean Store.

-CHOOSING A RESPONSIBLE WHALE-WATCHING TOUR
+CHOOSING A RESPONSIBLE WHALE WATCHING TOUR

 whaleImg